darkfoxdx/Smack/documentation/connections.md

 Creating a Connection
 ---------------------

-The `org.jivesoftware.smack.XMPPConnection` interface manages your connection to an XMPP server.
-The default implementation is the `org.jivesoftware.smack.tcp.XMPPTCPConnection` class.
+The `XMPPConnection` interface manages your connection to an XMPP server.
+The default implementation is the `XMPPTCPConnection` class.
 The class contains three constructors.
 The simplest, `XMPPTCPConnection(CharSequence, String, String)` takes the username, password, and server name you'd like to connect to as arguments.
 All default connection settings will be used:

   * A DNS SRV lookup will be performed to find the exact address and port (typically 5222) that the server resides at.